gamesbook/pyprototypr/docs/basic_concepts.rst

 -  the default *margin* for pages in the output PDF is 1.25cm (or half of 1 inch)
+-  the default *paper* size for pages in the output PDF is A4 (similar to the US letter size)
 -  the default *units* are centimetres (*cm*)
 -  the default *x* and *y* positions are each 1 (one) - with default units that equals 1cm